nobody43/zabbix-smartmontools/README.md

 # zabbix-smartmontools
 ## Features
-Cross-platform SMART monitoring scripts with two display modes: [device](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/smartctl_mode-device-example.png?raw=true) and [serial](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/smartctl_mode-serial-example.png?raw=true) - later is really useful when disks are changing names.
+Cross-platform SMART monitoring scripts with two display modes: [device](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/smartctl_mode-device-example.png?raw=true) and [serial](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/smartctl_mode-serial-example.png?raw=true).
 LLD discovers and sends data in one pass, using minimal number of utilities.
 Supports any SMART name and displays it as is.

 #### Advantages
 - Full Low-Level Discovery: there is no need to add any SMART items